1 Welcome to Copenhagen.

 On arrival at Copenhagen Airport, your transfer shuttle service will leave for your hotel at 09:00, 12:00 and 15:00.
 Join your Travel Director at 17:30, for a warm and friendly Welcome Dinner, followed by a visit to the glittering lights and enchanting atmosphere of the world-famous Tivoli Gardens.
-(DW) Stay Two Nights: Radisson Blu Scandinavia Hotel, Copenhagen
+(DW) Stay: Radisson Blu Scandinavia Hotel, Copenhagen.

 2 Wonderful, Wonderful Copenhagen.

 Your Local Expert will reveal the charm of Denmark's capital.
-Meet Hans Christian Andersen's Little Mermaid gazing wistfully across the harbour and see Christiansborg Palace, the seat of the Danish Government.
-Continue on to see Rosenborg Castle, Amalienborg Palace, the Renaissance Stock Exchange and Copenhagen Cathedral, where the Crown Prince of Denmark married Princess Mary.
-View the unusual Rundertaarn, a 17th century round tower and the oldest functioning observatory in Europe.
-The afternoon is at your leisure.
-Perhaps take an Optional Experience to visit the Carlsberg Brewery?
+Meet Hans Christian Andersen's Little Mermaid gazing wistfully across the harbour and visit Christiansborg Palace, the seat of the Danish Government.
+Continue on to see Rosenborg Castle, Amalienborg Palace and the Renaissance Stock Exchange and visit the Christianborg Palace.
+With the afternoon at your leisure, why not see the unusual Round Tower, a 17th century tower and the oldest functioning observatory in Europe and Copenhagen Cathedral, where the Crown Prince of Denmark married Princess Mary.
 (B)

 Travel from Denmark to Sweden by crossing the incredible Øresund Bridge.
 Spanning 16km over the Flinte channel it's the longest road and rail bridge in Europe.
 Pass through the artificial island of Peberholm which has become a haven for flora and fauna and continue through the Skåne region, which gave its name to Scandinavia.
 Enjoy views of the patchwork of fertile farmlands as you journey along the shores of Lake Vättern to the Swedish capital, Stockholm, which is set on 14 beautiful islands.
 In the evening, perhaps try the local cuisine served in traditional surroundings?
-(B) Stay: Grand Central by Scandic, Stockholm
+(B) Stay: Scandic Grand Central, Stockholm.

 5 Fashionable Helsinki.

 Helsinki is known as a global trendsetter in design, fashion, stunning architecture and luscious parks.
 Disembark your Baltic cruise to meet your Local Expert.
-Visit the astonishing modern Church in the Rock and see the Sibelius Monument and Finlandia Hall.
+Wander through the aromatic stalls of a traditional food market and sample local produce like liquorice or smoked reindeer.
 Afterwards, enjoy time to explore on your own.
 Why not stop for lunch at the colourful market located by the harbour and spend time browsing the vast array of stalls selling local souvenirs, handicrafts as well as fruits, vegetables and world-class pancakes?
-(B) Stay: GLO Hotel Art, Helsinki
+(B) Stay: GLO Hotel Art, Helsinki.

 As you journey towards the Arctic, travel through Lapland, native home to the nomadic Sami people.
 Visit Oulu, northern Finland's oldest city.
 It is also the largest general port in the Bothnian Bay, made up of 3 harbours.
 Enjoy time to explore the centre of the city that is spread across several islands, connected by pedestrian bridges and cycleways, considered one of the best in Europe.
 Your travels continue to Rovaniemi, the modern capital of the region.
-(B/D) Stay Two Nights: Santa's Hotel Santa Claus, Rovaniemi
+(B/D) Stay: Santa's Hotel Santa Claus, Rovaniemi.

 With your Local Expert, see the Town Hall designed by Aalvar Aalto and visit Rovaniemi Church.
 Next, a delight for the young at heart!
 Visit the Santa Claus village which celebrates the Christmas spirit year-round.
 Meet Santa at his post office, where you can arrange to send a special letter from Santa to loved ones back home in time for the following Christmas.
 Don't forget to take a beautiful photo to capture the magic of Christmas.
 With the afternoon at leisure perhaps you may want to visit the open-air museum and Arktikum?
 (B)